radiantearth/stac-spec/catalog-spec/catalog-spec.md

 - current/catalog.json
 - archive/catalog.json

-### Static Catalog Flexibility
+### Catalog Flexibility

-Static STAC Catalogs are defined for flexibility.
+STAC Catalogs are defined for flexibility.
 They only require a handful of fields, and implementors are free to add most any json field or object that they want.
 This is a design goal, so that it is quite easy to implement a catalog and be able to adapt it to most any data model.